anusha-murali/anusha-murali.github.io/dfs.md

 ## Applications of DFS: Detecting Cycles

 Run DFS on the graph until it finds a back edge or terminates without finding one.
+How do we find if there is a back-edge during DFS?

 Following Python code implements cycle detection using DFS.